willcurt/html-project1/README.md

 project by Charles (Will) Curtis
-html file with text output
+html file "index.html" with text output

+no assumptions, no known errors